icopy-site/awesome-cn/docs/awesome/awesome-jamstack.md

 - [GraphQL](https://graphql.org) - Query language for APIs and a runtime for fulfilling those queries with your existing data.
 - [Graphcool](https://graph.cool) - Open-source and self-hosted backend-as-a-service to develop serverless GraphQL backends.
 - [FaunaDB](https://fauna.com) - Relational NoSQL database with joins, indexes, and multi-region ACID transactions in the cloud or on-premise.
+- [Fireproof](https://use-fireproof.com/) - Zero dependency, offline-capable CRDT database, runs in the browser and connects to any cloud.
 - [Jexia DataSet](https://jexia.com) - REST API Schema & Schemaless cloud data storage with built-in validators, relations, aggregation functions.
 - [Tigris](https://www.tigrisdata.com) - Open-source data platform with databases, automatic search indexing for real-time search, caching and real-time pub/sub.